Greens fear climate backslide with Pompeo as top U.S. diplomat

 Officials at the White House and the State Department did not immediately comment on whether Pompeo would be expected to update U.S. climate change policy.

-“Tillerson was basically hands-off on the issue (of climate change),” said Alden Meyer, director of strategy and policy for the Union of Concerned Scientists.“It is not clear it is going to be any more of a priority for Pompeo.”
+“Tillerson was basically hands-off on the issue (of climate change),” said Alden Meyer, director of strategy and policy for the Union of Concerned Scientists.
+“It is not clear it is going to be any more of a priority for Pompeo.”

 Reporting by Valerie Volcovici and Timothy Gardner in Washington, additional reporting by Nichola Groom in Los Angeles, writing by Richard Valdmanis; Editing by Phil Berlowitz